wamari/HappyBirthday/README.md

 Udacity Tutorial App

-This app is developed from the UdacityTutorials
+This app is developed from the Udacity Tutorials available at udacity.com